 Part 2: The Cost of Choco-Popcorn

-1. Distribute a copy of The Cost of Choco-Popcorn worksheet to students.
+1. Distribute a copy of Orville’s Choco-Popcorn worksheet to students.

 2. Read the directions at the top of the worksheet with students.
 Explain to students that they will be taking on the role of an Ingredient Development Specialist.
 Orville has came to your team to find a cheaper chocolate drizzle option for their Choco-Popcorn snack.

-3. Invite students to begin by calculating the cost of each product option on the worksheet.
+3. Invite students to begin comparing the products through cost analysis by calculating the cost of the two options in Part 1 of their worksheet.

 Part 3: Orville’s Choco-Popcorn Triangle Test

 1. Explain to students that the next step is determining whether the cheaper chocolate with cause a change in the product’s taste.
 Since the Choco-Popcorn is a popular item, Orville does not want the taste to change when finding a cheaper chocolate.

 2. Explain to students that they will be performing a triangle test on the Choco-Popcorn samples prepared by the teacher ahead of time.
 Read the directions under Part 2 to prepare for the triangle test.

 3. Invite students to create a statistical investigative question for the triangle test on their worksheet.